aspose-total/Aspose.Total-Documentation/php-java/_index.md

 **Welcome to Aspose.BarCode for PHP via Java**

-_Aspose.Slides for PHP via Java_ provides all the valuable features of Aspose.Slides for Java using JavaBridge.
-Aspose.Cells for PHP via Java is a class library that enables you to perform a great range of spreadsheet processing tasks.
-Aspose.Cells for PHP via Java is a scalable and feature rich API that offers spreadsheet format conversion, styling of worksheets to the most granular level, chart management & rendering, and our reliable Formula Calculation Engine.
-Aspose.Cells for PHP via Java supports XLS, XLSX, ODS, SpreadsheetML, CSV, Tab Delimited, HTML/MHTML, PDF, XPS and other formats.
-With Aspose.Cells for PHP via Java you can generate, modify, convert and render Excel documents.
+_Aspose.BarCode for PHP via Java_ is a set of barcode generation and recognition components using JavaBridge.
+Aspose.BarCode for PHP via Java allows developers to quickly and easily add barcode generation and recognition functionality to their PHP applications.
+Aspose.BarCode for PHP via Java supports most established barcode standards and barcode specifications.
+It has the ability to export to multiple image formats including: BMP, GIF, JPEG, PNG and TIFF.

 {{% /alert %}}